Skip to content

 P2P Direct Mode (QUIC)

-In any relay-based proxy mode (e.g., Reverse Proxy, Agent Proxy, Autonomy Mode), P2P Direct Mode is enabled by default with --direct-mode auto, and candidate discovery defaults to --direct-discovery stun.
-When the provider and the connector can establish direct UDP connectivity, the data is no longer relayed through the server but is transmitted directly over the encrypted QUIC protocol, greatly reducing latency and increasing throughput.
+In reverse proxy, relay proxy, and its variants, P2P direct mode is enabled by default (--direct-mode auto, discovery --direct-discovery stun).
+When the provider and connector can establish direct UDP connectivity, data skips the server and travels over encrypted QUIC, reducing latency and increasing throughput.

-Note: With the default STUN discovery enabled and no server specified, the program concurrently probes a built-in pool of public STUN servers and picks the fastest responding node.
-You can also specify a custom STUN server with --stun-server, or override the defaults with --direct-mode and --direct-discovery when needed.
+With no STUN server specified, the program probes a built-in public STUN pool and picks the fastest node.
+Override with --stun-server, or change behavior via --direct-mode / --direct-discovery.

 bash